Summer solstice 2021: when is the longest day of the year?

 From watching the sun rise at Stonehenge to a summit solstice at the peak of Ben Nevis, here's our guide on the longest day of the year and inspiration on the best places in the countryside to experience the summer solstice in 2021.

 The term summer solstice is derived from Latin and means 'the sun stands still'.
 The solstice – also referred to as Midsummer – is often thought of as a day-long event, but in fact represents a single moment in time: when the sun is at northernmost point from the earth's equator during a single year.

-The date of the summer solstice in 2018 is Thursday 21 June.
-In London, the sun will rise at 04:52 and set at 21:08.
+In the UK in 2021 the summer solstice takes place on 21st June.
+In the northern hemisphere, the sun will rise at around 4:44am and set around 9:20pm.
 While Stonehenge in Salisbury will feel the day's first rays at 04:52 and bid them farewell at 21:26.

 The summer solstice is celebrated all over the UK and in many different ways.
 The truth is, if you have the stamina to stay awake and welcome midsummer, you can't go wrong.
-Here are some ideas to get you started, from a solstice of solitude to Midsummer from a mountain.
+Here is some inspiration for places to experience the summer solstice, from a solstice of solitude to Midsummer from a mountain.

 During summer, a small yet particularly photogenic section of the North Yorkshire coast has the distinction of hosting both sunrise and sunset over the sea.
 Head for Saltwick, where the sandy beach is flanked by the Northern and Southern Shelves, whose textured rock formations and mirror-like pools make for breathtaking reflections.
 As the sun sets, it picks out the whale-shaped silhouette of Saltwick Nab.
 On rising, the Black Nab rock stack and the twisted wreck of the Admiral Von Trump take centre stage.
 Just make sure you check tide times.